hardcodes/lmtyas/README.md

 Yes, identities can be stolen and/or hacked - but then you have got bigger problems at hand.
 Again, have a good look at [SQRL](https://www.grc.com/sqrl/sqrl.htm) or [fido2](https://en.wikipedia.org/wiki/FIDO2_Project).

-**NOTE**: secrets like passwords should be forced or at least encouraged to be changed after first use!
+- **NOTE 1**: Secrets like passwords should be forced or at least encouraged to be changed after first use!
+- **NOTE 2**: The email with the link also leaves traces, so other parties may come to knowledge that a secret has been sent.
+But in a company context this should be fine.
+The sole purpose of this tool is to protect the secret itself!

 # Configuration file